carltheperson/limitless-lottery/README.md

 -->
 ![](atleastoneEq.png)

 The reason why I needed to do this was that I needed a way to introduce randomness into the equation.
-Now i can insert a random number from 0 to 1 into *P(at least one)*’s place, and get an amount of wins, that reflects an accurate representation of the probability.
+Now I can insert a random number from 0 to 1 in *P(at least one)*’s place, and get an amount of wins, that reflects an accurate representation of the probability.

 # License